 Books for 6th, 7th, and 8th grade summer reading lists in the public schools

 Other books as appropriate

 If you can't attend, then please consider donning your Santa Claus hat, and sending one of the items mentioned above to Calvary Children's Home.
 Tis' much more fun to give than to receive.

 Pssst ya'll, I am one of the featured readers at the event!

-Mom, wife, nuclear medicine professional, and writer residing slightly north of Atlanta, but originally from Memphis.
+Mom, wife, nuclear medicine/biotech professional, and writer residing slightly north of Atlanta, but originally from Memphis.
 Takes iced tea and bbq seriously.
-Past President GA Society of Nuclear Medicine Technologists, member of ATL Writers Association,and an associate member of International Thriller Writers.
+Past President GA Society of Nuclear Medicine Technologists, member of ATL Writers Club,and an associate member of International Thriller Writers.
 Seeking representation.